surveycto/counter-with-stopwatch/README.md

 ### Feature list

 * Stopwatch for keeping track of time passed
-* Button to start and pause timer as needed
+* Button to start and pause stopwatch as needed
 * Button to increase counter value, and button to decrease value (cannot go below 0)
-* Button to reset timer
+* Button to reset stopwatch
 * Button to reset counter
-* Warning when about to reset the counter or timer
+* Warning when about to reset the counter or stopwatch
-* Customization of unit for timer
+* Customization of unit for stopwatch

 ### Data format